preraulab/TF_sigma_peaks_SLEEP2021/README.md

 To save or load labeled TFpeaks/events, select the "Markers" dropdown from the toolbar and click "Save Events" or "Load Events"

-To use EEG data from an EDF file, load in the data using the blockEdfLoad function (link).
 <br/>

 ## TFpeak Detection